DAOMON-c/3612-Assignment3-Node-API/README.md

     - Any other request format is a ***FALL THROUGH***

 - #### driverResults route
-  - **Valid Parameter:** [/api/driverResults/hamilton/2020](https://messy-trusted-boron.glitch.me/api/driverResults/hamilton/2020) should return `16 records` for this request.
+  - **Valid Parameter:** [/api/driverResults/hamilton/2020](https://messy-trusted-boron.glitch.me/api/driverResults/hamilton/2020) should return Lewis Hamilton's results for the 2020 season. which is ``.

   - **`Invalid Parameter:`** Valid driver refrence, with an invalid season: [/api/driverResults/hamilton/3020](https://messy-trusted-boron.glitch.me/api/driverResults/hamilton/3020)